 Patients

-Between January 2006 and October 2010, 5,981 patients were diagnosed with HCC at our institution.[11]
-Inclusion criteria for our study were as follows: (a) patients who underwent percutaneous US-guided RF ablation or hepatic resection for HCC as a first-line treatment; (b) patients who had a single HCC ≤3 cm; (c) patients with HCC abutting the right diaphragm (subphrenic HCC); (d) patients with Child-Pugh class A. A subphrenic HCC in our study was defined as a tumor that abutted the right diaphragm on axial or coronal images of computed tomography (CT) or magnetic resonance imaging (MRI).
-We excluded tumors that abutted the left diaphragm because they are different from the tumors abutting the right diaphragm in many ways of treatment.
-Most tumors abutting the left diaphragm are located under the heart and are hence considered more technically difficult to treat compared to those close to the right diaphragm.
+Between January 2006 and October 2010, 5,981 patients were diagnosed with HCC at our institution.
+This study included patients from the same population as in a previous study that was conducted at our institution; however, the study design and result analysis methods are different [11].
+Inclusion criteria for our study were as follows: (a) patients who had undergone percutaneous US-guided RF ablation or hepatic resection for HCC as a first-line treatment; (b) patients who had a single HCC ≤3 cm; (c) patients with HCC abutting the right diaphragm (subphrenic HCC); and (d) patients with Child-Pugh class A. A subphrenic HCC in our study was defined as a tumor that abutted the right diaphragm on axial or coronal images of computed tomography (CT) or magnetic resonance imaging (MRI).
+We excluded tumors that abutted the left diaphragm because they are different from the tumors abutting the right diaphragm in many ways, in terms of treatment.
+Most tumors abutting the left diaphragm are located under the heart and are, hence, considered more technically difficult to treat compared to those close to the right diaphragm.
 In addition, the use of artificial ascites or pleural effusion is usually ineffective for tumors abutting the left diaphragm.
 Instead, hepatic resection of tumors abutting the left diaphragm (especially in the left lateral segment) is easily performed either after laparotomy or with a laparoscopic approach.
-Finally, 63 patients (49 men, 14 women; mean age, 60.3 years; range, 41–78 years) who underwent percutaneous RF ablation and 80 patients (62 men, 18 women; mean age, 53.5 years; range, 30–78 years) who were treated with hepatic resection were included in our study.
+Finally, our study included 63 patients (49 men, 14 women; mean age, 60.3 years; range, 41–78 years) who had undergone percutaneous RF ablation and 80 patients (62 men, 18 women; mean age, 53.5 years; range, 30–78 years) who had been treated with hepatic resection.
 The patient inclusion flowchart is shown in Fig. 1.

-In three (4.7%) patients in the RF ablation group, HCC was confirmed histologically by means of percutaneous US-guided biopsy.
+In three (4.7%) patients in the RF ablation group, HCC was confirmed histologically via percutaneous US-guided biopsy.
 In the remainder of the patients in the RF ablation group, HCC was diagnosed based on one of two clinical guidelines from the American Association for the Study of Liver Diseases at the time of RF ablation [1,12].
 For all patients in the hepatic resection group, HCC was diagnosed histologically after hepatic resection.

 Treatment of HCC and follow-up

-The general inclusion criteria for hepatic resection at our institution were as follows: (a) a single tumor or oligonodular tumors within a monosegment of the liver, (b) an indocyanine green retention rate less than 20% at 15 minutes, (c) serum total bilirubin level less than 1.5 mg/dl, (d) no severe portal hypertension, (e) no gross ascites.
-Inclusion criteria for percutaneous RF ablation were as follows: (a) a single tumor (≤5 cm in the greatest dimension) or multiple nodular tumors (three or fewer, each ≤3 cm in the longest dimension)), (b) Child-Pugh class A or B disease, (c) no portal vein thrombosis or extrahepatic metastasis, (d) prothrombin time ratio greater than 50%, and platelet count greater than 50,000/mm3 (50 × 109/L).
+The general inclusion criteria for hepatic resection at our institution were as follows: (a) a single tumor or oligonodular tumors within a monosegment of the liver, (b) an indocyanine green retention rate less than 20% at 15 minutes, (c) serum total bilirubin level less than 1.5 mg/dl, (d) no severe portal hypertension, and (e) no gross ascites.
+The inclusion criteria for percutaneous RF ablation at our institution were as follows: (a) a single tumor (≤5 cm in the greatest dimension) or multiple nodular tumors (three or fewer, each ≤3 cm in the greatest dimension)), (b) Child-Pugh class A or B disease, (c) no evidence of portal vein thrombosis or extrahepatic metastasis, and (d) prothrombin time ratio > 50%, and platelet count > 50,000/mm3 (50 × 109/L).
 Treatment modality was decided based on age, liver function reserve, tumor location, surgical risk, and patient preference by a multidisciplinary tumor board composed of hepatologists, radiologists, surgeons, and medical and radiation oncologists.